caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 ```

-Counts for each day of week divided by Casual Riders and Annual Members
+Counts for each day of week divided by Casual Riders and Annual Members:
 <br/><img src='/images/Count Days of Week.png'>

-Average for each day of week divded by Casual Riders and Annual Members
+#### Average for each day of week divded by Casual Riders and Annual Members:
 <br/><img src='/images/Average Days of Week.png'>

-Average duration for Casual Riders and Annual Members
+**Average duration for Casual Riders and Annual Members:**
 <br/><img src='/images/Average Trip Duration.png'>